k80bowman/k80bowman/app/_posts/2015-11-10-recursions.md

   </div>
 </div>

 <br/>I love this image.
 I look at it and I think of possibility and infinity and richness.
-It reminds me of the image below—-a print made by the artist Stefanie Posavec—-which is a visual analysis of the book **On the Road** by Jack Kerouac.
+It reminds me of the image below&mdash;a print made by the artist Stefanie Posavec&mdash;which is a visual analysis of the book **On the Road** by Jack Kerouac.

 <br/>
 <div class = "recursionImage">